jstck/gcode-archiver/README.md

 ## G-code Archiver for Moonraker

-A small Python CLI that queries a Moonraker server for `gcode_metadata`, keeps the N most recent G-code files, and prints or executes moves to archive the rest.
+A small Python CLI that queries a Moonraker server for `gcode_metadata`, keeps the N most recent gcode files, and prints or executes moves to archive the rest.
 Keeps your gcode directory from overflowing, only keeping likely relevant stuff there.
 100% vibe coded.
+Should work reasonably well with a default Klipper/Moonraker/Mainsail setup.
+If you run this using cron, make sure you run this as the correct user or change the paths (since `~/printer_data` might otherwise not work.)

 ### Requirements